USDA FoodKeeper – Cold Storage Guidelines

 To check if frozen opened egg substitutes have gone bad, look for any signs of freezer burn like ice crystals or discoloration on the surface.
 Smell for any sour or off odors, indicating spoilage.
 Lastly, check the texture for any sliminess or unusual consistency, which may suggest it is no longer safe to consume.

 Egg Substitutes Sold Frozen Opened Package can pose foodborne illness risks if not handled properly.
 Common pathogens associated with eggs include Salmonella.
-To prevent illness, always ensure proper storage and handling, avoid cross-contamination with raw meats, and cook egg substitutes thoroughly.
+To reduce the risk of foodborne illness, always ensure proper storage and handling, avoid cross-contamination with raw meats, and cook egg substitutes thoroughly.
 High-risk scenarios include leaving the product at room temperature for an extended period or consuming undercooked substitutes.

 For optimal storage of Egg Substitutes Sold Frozen Opened Package, keep them tightly sealed in their original packaging or airtight containers to prevent freezer burn and moisture absorption.
 Label the packages with dates to track freshness.
 Thaw frozen substitutes in the refrigerator to maintain quality and reduce the risk of bacterial growth.
 Avoid refreezing thawed products for the best taste and texture.